mrhorse/type-harmony/README.md

 This lib may well be subject to change, use at your own risk.

-Type harmony lists sass-breakpoint as a requirement.
-You'll also need a relatively new version of libsass on your project.
+Type harmony lists sass-breakpoint as a requirement (it's worth it).
+You'll also need a relatively new version of libsass on your project. *Recommended* is to install a media query packer (e.g. css-mqpacker) into your process chain - in the wrong hands this lib can potentially produce some bloat that's ripe for packing.

 Install via `npm install type-harmony --save`

 Include in your scss via `@import "~type-harmony/scss/type-harmony";`.

 ## Usage